 Admittedly, Remedy’s games have always been on the taxing side of PC requirements.
 I remember foolishly thinking I’d be able to run Alan Wake on my PC at work to play over lunch one time, and all I got was a juddering mess of frames that were probably chugging along somewhere in the mid teens.
 And that was when the game had already been out for several years, too.

 Control certainly doesn’t look like it’s going to be breaking that trend, either, as even its minimum PC requirements are riddled with pretty modern components (see below).
-Of course, it’s no surprise that the RTX 2060 is the ‘minimum’ requirement for the game’s ray tracing support, as it’s still the entry-level ray tracing card in the Nvidia RTX family.
+Of course, it’s no surprise that the RTX 2060 is the ‘minimum’ requirement for the game’s ray tracing support, as it’s still the entry-level ray tracing card in the RTX family.

 Minimum PC requirements:

 CPU: Intel Core i5-7500 / AMD Ryzen 3 1300X or better

 GPU: Nvidia GeForce GTX 1060 / AMD RX 580 or better

 Ray tracing GPU: Nvidia GeForce RTX 2060

 DirectX: DirectX 11